(Last Updated on : 09/10/2018)

 have profound meaning attached to them.
 Various virtues like ahimsa

-and then, gandhar bhagvan composed in forty-eight minutes for Sangh.
-These essentials are not to be performed on just certain ceremonies, but should be performed everyday.
-This would help in achieving control over ones senses.
+.
+These essentials should be performed everyday to achieve control over ones senses.
 Following are the rituals performed by the Jains.

 word that means equanimity.
-It has been derived from the word `sam`- which means equal or balanced.
 The goal of Samayika is to achieve equanimity.
 Samayika is begun by attaining a balance in time.
-The first step in Samayika is Samta and the total purity of soul is the end result of Samayika.
-According to this even if someone performs just samayika with devotion, it is regarded that he or she has observed the main tenets of Jainism.
-When one begins a samayika the first condition is to make oneself balanced, i.e. to remain in samata.
-Samayika is also related to the word `Samay` meaning time.
+It is believed that if someone performs just Samayika with devotion, it is regarded that he or she has observed the main tenets of Jainism.
 Samayika is the achievement of being ideal for certain time where one becomes kashaya-free, remains in supreme peace and finally stabilizes in the richness of soul.

-.
-The strength of sanyam is in kriya and kriya's strength is Pratikraman.
-Samayika is a goal that is to be achieved and pratikraman is a tool of internal purification of heart.
-Pratikraman usually means to turn back from shortcomings or mistakes.
-Pratikraman tells a man to come back from where one does not belong; i.e. where all impurities due to karma-bandh exist.
+: Pratikramana is an important religious ritual of Jainism.
+The strength of sanyam is in kriya and kriya's strength is Pratikramana.
+It is a tool of internal purification of heart.
+Pratikramana usually means to turn back from shortcomings or mistakes.
+Pratikramana tells a man to come back from where one does not belong; i.e. where all impurities due to karma-bandha exist.